-For more information, go to www.ato.gov.au and enter 'General value shifting regime: who it affects' in the 'Search for' box at the top of the page.
+For more information, go to ato.gov.au and read General value shifting regime: who it affects.

 GOODS AND SERVICES TAX (GST)

 If you are registered for GST and it was payable in relation to your rental income, do not include it in the amounts you show as income in your tax return.